 MERN stack boasts various advantages that make application development on the web more versatile and efficient.
 Here are some key advantages:

-• Full-stack JavaScript: MERN stack allows developers to use a single programming language, JavaScript, throughout the entire application stack, both front and back end.
-This enables code reuse, streamlines development, and simplifies the learning curve for JavaScript developers.
+Full-stack JavaScript: MERN stack allows developers to use a single programming language, JavaScript, throughout the entire application stack, both front and back end.
+This enables code reuse, streamlines the software development life cycle (SDLC), and simplifies the learning curve for JavaScript developers.

 Like any technology stack, MERN stack has its limitations.
 Here are a couple of key limitations to consider: